debomatic/debomatic/docs/index.rst

 ..
 CAUTION::

- If signature checking support is enabled, .changes files must be signed by a known key, otherwise they will be deleted and no action will be taken.
+ If signature checking support is enabled, .commands files must be signed by a known key, otherwise they will be deleted and no action will be taken.

 Remove packages